Date: 22/23 February 2024

 Objectives of the module

-- can recognize sex and gender specificities in a selection of primary care topics (pain management, chronic diseases, care of older patients, palliative care, preventive medicine)
+- can recognize sex and gender specificities in a selection of primary care topics (pain management, prevention, care of older patients)

 - develop a critical awareness of common gender stereotypes that might bias clinical activities and management of patients in primary care